 High-yield bonds are bonds with speculative characteristics, and which are rated with a low credit rating by international credit rating agents such as Moody’s rating of Baa or BBB rating of low or medium return.
 These bonds carry a coupon that is relatively high to reflect the higher level of risk to investors.

-The main risks faced by bondholders are credit spread risk, and interest rate risk because the bond’s price usually moves inversely to the direction of interest rates changes and/or the credit spreads.
-Bondholders are also subjected to risk of default of the issuer and liquidity risk.
+The main risks faced by bondholders are credit spread risk, and interest rate risk because the bond’s price usually moves inversely to the direction of interest rate changes and/or the credit spreads.
+Bondholders are also subject to risk of default of the issuer and liquidity risk.

 Structured bonds allow the investor to access other Financial Instruments, notably shares, through an initial investment in bonds.
 The three more common types of bonds that give access to the company’s share capital are the following:

 These bonds can be converted into shares of the issuing company upon request of the bondholder.
 The bond’s maturity and conversion dates are specified in the bond’s issued terms where the conversion ratio is defined and where it is specified that the bond issuer has the right to call the bond’s early redemption.
 The bondholder’s protection clauses are also described in detail in the bond’s issue documentation.

 Such bonds are only redeemable in shares, on the issuer’s option.
 The bondholder is exposed to the same risks inherent in shares.

 These types of bonds allow the issuer early repayment (partial or in full) of their principal at a specific period before the bonds’ stated maturity date.
 These bonds are subject to prepayment risk.
 The issuers of such fixed income instruments may not be willing or able to prepay the principal at the prescribed earlier date, thus prolonging the life of the instrument.